 What are the lessons learned from Iraq’s humanitarian program that are applicable to Venezuela?
 How can the role of the US and the international community in the Iraq experience be applied to present-day Venezuela?
 What other avenues exist to address Venezuela’s ongoing humanitarian crisis?

-Join the Atlantic Council’s Adrienne Arsht Latin America Center and the Iraq Initiative on Wednesday, August 11, from 2:00 p.m. – 3:00 p.m.
-(EDT) for a public, virtual discussion – complementing ongoing analysis by our Venezuela Working Group – on how Iraq’s UN-backed humanitarian program could help to inform a potential humanitarian framework for Venezuela.
+The Atlantic Council’s Adrienne Arsht Latin America Center and the Iraq Initiative hosted on Wednesday, August 11, from 2:00 p.m. – 3:00 p.m.
+(EDT) a public, virtual discussion – complementing ongoing analysis by our Venezuela Working Group – on how Iraq’s UN-backed humanitarian program could help to inform a potential humanitarian framework for Venezuela.

-This event is part of the work of the Atlantic Council’s Venezuela Working Group and will be held in English and Spanish with simultaneous translation.
+This event was a part of the work of the Atlantic Council’s Venezuela Working Group and held in English and Spanish with simultaneous translation.

 Explorando los mecanismos humanitarios para Venezuela: Aprendiendo del fracaso del programa de la ONU en Irak